Gianna Dior

-Gianna Dior (born May 12, 1997) is an American pornographic film actress and erotic photography model.
+Gianna Dior (born 1997) is an American pornographic film actress and erotic photography model.
 She is the winner of multiple awards, including the 2020 AVN Award for Best New Starlet and the 2022 AVN Award for Female Performer of the Year.

 Early life and education

-Dior was born in California on May 12, 1997 and grew up in small town near Auburn, Alabama.
+Dior grew up in a small town near Auburn, Alabama.
 She is of Italian and Native American descent.
 Both of her parents were in the military.
 Dior attended Auburn University, where she studied psychology.

 Career

 After noticing Dior on Tinder, a porn agent in Miami approached her to shoot adult scenes.
 Following that, she made her debut at the age of 21 in May 2018.
-Her stage name Gianna Dior was chosen by her first agent who wanted to find something that recalled her Italian origins.
-In September 2018 she was named as the Penthouse Pet of the Month.
+Her stage name, Gianna Dior, was chosen by her first agent who wanted to find something that recalled her Italian origins.
+In September 2018, she was named as the Penthouse Pet of the Month.
 In 2019, Dior became the Penthouse Pet of the Year.

-In 2020, Dior rose to industry prominence by winning Best New Starlet Award at both the AVN and XRCO Awards.
+In 2020, Dior rose to industry prominence by winning the Best New Starlet Award at both the AVN and XRCO Awards.
 She also won the award for Best Boy/Girl sex scene with Mick Blue.
 This feat of winning the New Starlet Award and award for Best Boy/Girl sex scene was last achieved by Jenna Jameson in 1996.
 The same year, she did her first anal sex scene for Evil Angel with Markus Dupree.
-In 2022, at the AVN Awards she won four awards, including Female Performer of the Year, becoming the third actress ever to win the Best Performer Award after winning the Best New Starlet Award.
+In 2022, at the AVN Awards she was nominated in 6 different awards and won four of them, including Female Performer of the Year, becoming the third actress ever to win the Best Performer Award after winning the Best New Starlet Award.

+In a breakthrough role, Gianna Dior made her debut as a film director in May 2024 for Vixen Media Group leading the production behind a scene featuring Liz Jordan and Jason Luv.
+She previously starred as an actress for the group, appearing in over 20 films.

 Personal life

-In March 2021, Dior became partially paralyzed due to rejection of vitamin B12 by her body; which caused damage to her spinal cord.
+In March 2021, Dior became partially paralyzed due to rejection of vitamin B12 by her body, which caused damage to her spinal cord.
 After one month of treatment and rehabilitation, she recuperated.

 In October 2021, fellow pornographic actress Emily Willis filed a $5M defamation lawsuit against Dior, as well as Adria Rae, and 10 other unnamed defendants over Twitter posts that they had made.
 The lawsuit was dismissed without prejudice in 2025, due to no one appearing on the incapacitated Willis' behalf.